Parker Variant Review – Great Affordable Adjustable Option

 With a price tag of approximately $57.00 USD (£49.99 GBP – €75.50 EU) it is a fair buy and non-expensive for what a buyer gets.

-When the Parker Variant first came on the market there did seem to be some issues with quality control and specifically with the blade gap not being level from each side.
+When the Parker Variant first came on the market, there did seem to be some issues with quality control, specifically with the blade gap not being level from each side.
 It’s been noted that this issue has been resolved.

 There have also been mentions of the blade protruding more on one side than the other.

-On a positive note, there are many and more users that love the Parker Variant that give it a heck of a lot of praise.
+On a positive note, there are many and more users who love the Parker Variant and give it a heck of a lot of praise.
 For some, it is their go-to razor.

 Final Thoughts – and who is the Parker Variant best suited for?